-The 2017 Book Award goes to The Novel of the Century
+The 2018 Book Award goes to A Certain Idea of France: The Life of Charles de Gaulle

-Bellos accepted the Award, and the $5,000 prize, at the glittering reception at the George C. Marshall Center near the Place de la Concorde on Friday 3 November 2017.
-The Library’s Writers Council chairwoman and Parisian literary fixture Diane Johnson presented the award.
+Jackson accepted the award, and the $5,000 prize, at a reception at the George C. Marshall Center near the Place de la Concorde on Thursday 8 November 2018.
+Library Director Audrey Chapuis and Book Award Administrator Charles Trueheart presented the award.

-The American Library in Paris Book Award recognizes a work in English that deepens and stimulates French-American understanding.
+The American Library in Paris Book Award recognizes a work in English that deepens and stimulates our understanding of France or the French.

 2016: The Burdens of Brotherhood: Jews and Muslims from North Africa to France by Ethan B. Katz (Full transcript of Ethan B. Katz’s remarks.)